 \section{Conclusions}

 In this paper we have presented a top down construction of duality defects for 4D QFTs engineered via D3-brane probes of isolated Calabi-Yau singularities.
 In this description, the duality group of type IIB strings descends to a duality of the localized QFT at a special point of the conformal manifold, and topological duality defects are implemented by suitable 7-branes wrapped ``at infinity'' which implement field theoretic duality topological symmetry operators.
 The branch cuts of the 7-branes directly descend to branch cuts in the 5D symmetry TFT which governs the anomalies of the 4D theory.
-This provides a uniform perspective on various ``bottom up'' approaches to realizing duality / triality defects such as Kramers-Wannier-like defects and half-space gauging constructions.
+This provides a uniform perspective on various ``bottom up'' approaches to realizing duality / triality defects from the gauging of 1-form symmetries in presence of a mixed anomaly \cite{Kaidi:2021xfk} and half-space gauging constructions \cite{Choi:2021kmx, Choi:2022zal}.
 This uniform perspective applies both to $\mathcal{N} = 4$ SYM theory as well as a number of $\mathcal{N} = 1$ quiver gauge theories tuned to a point of strong coupling.
 In the remainder of this section we discuss a few avenues which would be natural to consider further.